On product identities and the Chow rings of holomorphic symplectic varieties: Introduction

 Theorem \ref{principal0} is argued in Section \ref{sec: hilb scheme} inductively on the number of points, using the geometry of the nested Hilbert scheme.
 The inductive technique, introduced in \cite{EGL}, is well understood in the context of universality arguments for series of intersection-theoretic invariants on the Hilbert scheme of a surface.
 In Theorem \ref{principal0}, we pursue nevertheless {\it Chow} identities in a large range of codimensions.
 Beyond the standard elements of the \cite{EGL} mechanism, we accordingly make strong use of the overhaul, on the level of Chow groups, of the Nakajima-Lehn commutator identities previously known to hold in cohomology.
 This overhaul was recently completed in \cite{MN}.
 Finally, the base case of the induction beautifully comes down to the three fundamental $K3$ identities \eqref{bv}, \eqref{second} and \eqref{third}.

 Together, Theorems \ref{thm:applications} and \ref{principal0} establish unconditionally a hierarchy of Chow identities involving the full tautological ring of the Hilbert scheme of a $K3$ surface, for all codimensions.
-In this hierarchy, the ``codimension-zero'' identity is the vanishing of the modified diagonal cycle first established in \cite{V3} (conditional on the forthcoming \cite{V6}) which is thus placed in a vaster framework.
+In this hierarchy, the ``codimension-zero'' identity given by Corollary \ref{cor:modified diag} is the vanishing of the modified diagonal cycle first established in \cite{V3} (conditional on the forthcoming \cite{V6}) which is thus placed in a vaster framework.
 The top codimension case is the assertion that the special cycle spans the tautological ring in dimension zero.

-In Section \ref{split_filtration} we discuss the filtration on all Chow groups introduced in Corollary \ref{filtration}.
+In Section \ref{split_filtration} we discuss the $\S_\bullet$ filtration on all Chow groups introduced above.
 For zero-cycles, we compare it to the filtrations on $CH_0 (\M)$ studied in \cite{V1}, \cite{SYZ}.
 In higher dimensions, the placement of constant-cycle subvarieties within the filtration is investigated.

 .1in